SAP-samples/teched2023-AD267/exercises/rap/exercises/ex3/README.md

 3. Save ![save icon](../../images/adt_save.png) and activate all ![activate icon](../../images/adt_activateAll.png) the changes.

-4. After having activated your changes select the key word `unmanaged` and select Ctrl + 1 (Command +1 on Mac) to start the code assistant.
+4. After having activated your changes select the key word `unmanaged` and select Ctrl + 1 (Command +1 on Mac) followed by a double-click on “Add required method …” to start the code assistant.

 ![define_determinations](images/420_define_determinations.png)